-When you are ready to remove the patch, pull it off the skin and throw it away in a trash can that is out of the reach of children and pets.
+When you are ready to remove the patch, pull it off the skin, fold the used patch in half with the sticky sides stuck together, and throw it away in a trash can that is out of the reach of children and pets.
 Children and pets can be harmed if they chew on or play with used patches.

 Apply a new patch immediately by following steps 1-4.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Unless your doctor tells you otherwise, continue your normal diet.

 Apply the missed patch(es) as soon as you remember.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not apply extra patches to make up for a missed dose.

 burn-like blisters, pain, redness, hardness, burning, or itching in the place you applied the patches